-Takanori Sugiyama1 Peter S. Turner1 Mio Murao^{1 2}
+Takanori Sugiyama^{1 } Peter S. Turner1 Mio Murao^{1 2}

 1 Department of Physics, Graduate School of Science, The University of Tokyo, 7-3-1 Hongo, Bunkyo-ku, Tokyo, Japan.
 2 Institute for Nano Quantum Information Electronics, The University of Tokyo,

-4-6-1 Komaba, Meguro-ku, Tokyo , Japan.
+4-6-1 Komaba, Meguro-ku, Tokyo, Japan.

 Abstract.
+Quantum state tomography is the standard tool in current experiments for verifying that a state prepared in the lab is close to an ideal target state, but up to now there were no rigorous methods for evaluating the precision of the state preparation in tomographic experiments.
 We propose a new estimator for quantum state tomography, and prove that the (always physical) estimates will be close to the true prepared state with high probability.
 We derive an explicit formula for evaluating how high the probability is for an arbitrary finite-dimensional system and explicitly give the one- and two-qubit cases as examples.
 Using the formula, we can evaluate not only the difference between the estimated and prepared states, but also the difference between the prepared and target states.
-This is the first result directly applicable for evaluating the precision of estimation and preparation in quantum tomographic experiments.
+This is the first result directly applicable to the problem of evaluating the precision of estimation and preparation in quantum tomographic experiments.

-Keywords: Quantum tomography, Finite data analysis, Point estimator, Confidence level
+Keywords: Quantum tomography, Finite data analysis, Confidence level